-- The society is already fracturing. - This Streams alone sew it together by making different systems a part of the system. - Investing Streams with power also invests them with responsibility and loyalty to the system that has granted them that power. - Finally and most critically, Clusters bring the Streams for the regular business of government.
+- The society is already fracturing. - This Streams alone sew it together by making different systems a part of the system. - Investing Streams with power also invests them with responsibility and loyalty to the system that has granted them that power. - Finally, Clusters bring the Streams for the purposes of managing (but not defining) the State.